Introduction

 Revenue Attribution

-Connect your Stripe account to see revenue data directly inside your analytics dashboard.
+Connect your Stripe and/or Polar account to see revenue data directly inside your analytics dashboard.
 Understand which pages, referrers, and countries drive the most revenue.

 How it works

-Sleek fetches your Stripe charges using a restricted API key and displays them alongside your traffic data.
+Sleek reads your paid charges from Stripe (via a restricted API key) and your paid orders from Polar (via an Organization Access Token), then displays them alongside your traffic data.
 Revenue appears as an overlay on your time series chart and as a dedicated card on the overview page.
+If you connect both, their revenue is combined into a single total and the recent-payments list interleaves both providers newest-first.

 - Go to your Stripe Dashboard → API keys.